Article originally published November 2019.

 “It’s probably not a topic I would have chosen,” Kassian told American Family Studios.
 “But it is a real area of questioning for women in this day and age.”

-Kassian has become a popular conference speaker, taught women’s studies and feminist theology at Southern Seminary in Louisville, Kentucky, and authored or coauthored an array of books and Bible studies.
-Among them are the True Woman series, Girls Gone Wise, and How to be the Right Kind of Strong.
+Kassian has become a popular conference speaker, taught women’s studies and feminist theology at Southern Seminary in Louisville, Kentucky, and authored or co-authored an array of books and Bible studies.
+Among them are the True Woman series, Girls Gone Wise, and The Right Kind of Strong.